Marathon Training Recovery Guide: How To Recover Rapidly

 – A recovery smoothie with vanilla protein powder, peanut butter, and oats

-– A loaded omelette on toast.
+- A loaded omelet on toast

-2. Massage and Foam Rolling
+#2: Massage and Foam Rolling

 Massaging tired muscles is a form of myofascial release, which is the process of relieving stress in soft tissues.
 By breaking down and loosening tightness in muscles, you are promoting healthy and full muscular regeneration.

 The best form of massage is simply hiring a masseuse to give you regular sports massages.
+However, this won’t be feasible for everyone.

-Costs aside, the best time for massage is immediately following your run workout; trying to co-ordinate this with a masseuse might not always be so practical.
+Costs aside, the best time for massage is immediately following your run workout; trying to coordinate this with a masseuse might not always be so practical.

-So what other options exist?
+So, what other options exist?

 How To Incorporate Foam Rolling Into Your Run Training and Marathon Training Recovery

-You should foam roll for 5 minutes before each run, and 10 minutes afterwards.
+Foam roll for 5 minutes before each run, and 10 minutes afterwards.

 Spend 1-2 minutes on each main area, working gradually up and around each leg, ensuring you cover key areas like the glutes, IT band, piriformis, hamstrings, and quads.